 Subscribe here for updates as we post new material!

 While rabbinic literature envisions women transitioning smoothly from girlhood to marriage, modern women’s lives often take different trajectories.
 From leaving the nest to dating to establishing a room of her own, what halachot are particularly relevant to a single woman?

 What does Halacha have to say about the dynamics of the marriage relationship?
 How do the laws of head-covering, marital intimacy, and even divorce affect a halachically observant couple’s relationship?

 In which cases does Halacha promote conception, and when does it allow for contraception?
 What about women who struggle to conceive?
+What is the optimal way to recite birkat ha-gomel?
 From childbirth to nursing, from educating to letting go, what frame of reference does Halacha provide for the Jewish mother?

 The Final Passage

 Death is a part of life.
-How does Halacha relate to women in mourning and bereavement, and preparing for the end of life?
+How does Halacha relate to women in mourning and bereavement, kaddish, inheritance, and preparing for the end of life?